jsbisht/aws-developer-associate/database.md

 ## Aurora Restore, Clone and Backtrack

-    Backups in Aurora work in the same way as RDS
+    Backups in Aurora work in the same way as RDS.

     Restores create a new cluster.

 `Backtrack` allows for you to roll back to a previous point in time.
 You can roll back in place to a point before that corruption.

-Enabled on a per cluster basis and can adjust the window backtrack can perform.
+Enabled on a per cluster basis and can adjust the window with which backtrack can be perform.

 **Fast clones** make a new database much faster than copying all the data.
 It references the original storage and `only write the differences between those two`.
 It only copies the difference and only store changes between the source data and the clone.